Rudeus/cubrid-manual/en/admin/admin_utils.rst

             transaction/log_page_buffer.c:584                                                                   |           262147 KB( 28%)
             ...

 When **cubrid memmon** is executed, it displays the following information: the name of the database server, the total amount of heap memory in use, the amount of heap memory used to store meta information for tracking and managing allocated heap memory, and the detailed items including the memory usage and usage ratio at each file and line[file:line] where heap memory allocation occurred, sorted by usage.
-If the --disable-force option is used to forcibly stop the memory monitoring feature, nothing will be output.
+If the --disable-force option is used to forcibly stop the memory monitoring feature, error message will be output.

 The information output by the **cubrid memmon** utility has the following meanings.